 In this blog, I'm returning to my father's porn writing career, so the painting is perfect for that, too, not only because it's a naked woman with massive amounts of long, blonde hair, but also because it hung in our house around the time my father was writing his sex books.

 My mother has no memory of Dad writing the "Through the Ages" series.
 She knew about the other porn books he wrote under the name Zachary Quill.
 I mentioned in a previous blog that if he made money with these books, we never saw any gains.

-In 2015, I bought one more sex book Dad wrote for Wiz with the same kind of "I'm an expert on these matters, let me tell you about this" narration.
-This one is called "A Swingers and Swappers Manual" and I think my book collector friend Mathew found it online and sent me the link.
+In 2015, I bought one more sex book Dad wrote for Wiz.
+It has the same kind of "I'm an expert on these matters, let me tell you about this" narration and tone.
+This one is called "A Swingers and Swappers Manual."
+I think my book collector friend Mathew found it online and sent me the link.
 I don't remember what I paid.
 I took some snaps for you, and then we'll be done with this series, although there are two more out there somewhere.

 Let's look at the cover and inside:

 Feel free to skip over these pages, it goes on quite bit.